sttp-book/sttp-book/chapters/testing-techniques/specification-based-testing.md

 specifications being complex.

 {% hint style='tip' %}
-If you know some advanced features of JUnit, you might be wondering why we did not use something like Parameterized Tests.
+If you know some advanced features of JUnit, you might be wondering why we did not use something like parameterised tests.
 We will refactor this test code in a future chapter.
 {% endhint %}

 {% set video_id = "T8caAUwgquQ" %}